bootdotdev/blog/content/clean-code/writing-good-unit-tests-dont-mock-database-connections.md

 Nope, I think you absolutely should test your database layer, I just don't think you should be using *mocks*.
 Where possible, I think it makes a ton of sense to write automated tests for your database logic.
 The way that you implement the tests will probably depend quite a bit on your tech stack, but let me give you an example of something I'd be happy to see.

-You could write an test script that spins up a *very real* instance of your database within a docker container, and executes *your exact queries* in a series of tests.
+You could write a test script that spins up a *very real* instance of your database within a docker container, and executes *your exact queries* in a series of tests.
 Maybe it:

 1. Creates the db schema
 2. Inserts a bunch of records